mimuki/halley/README.md

 - being able to reply is nice, but automatically setting the post privacy based on the original post would be nice

 - browsing your queued posts, and being able to easily reply/edit/delete them?

-- "One line per status" makes scrolling kinda easier because you skip by whole status, but it also means less information displayed at each time.
-Maybe FZF isn't the right approach ?

 ## License